mlwith-aditya/Model-to-Predict-Employees-Salary-and-Job-Satisfaction/README.md

-# Job Salary Prediction Job Satisfaction Classification
+# Job Salary Prediction and  Job Satisfaction Classification
 Model to predict employee salary and employee staisfaction on the basis of features such as  Job title , Age, Skills etc.